 Ed tells Daryl “I got out of jury duty this week, what an experience I want to go to a court case and see what goes on at least once” *Daryl- “what are you even talking about?”
 Glenn jumps in “What’s the deal man?
 You are killing my vibes!”
 I feel nothing I can't fix this He makes comments like those.

-Flashback to your office in which it is just you working and it is empty.
-The phone rings and you pick up a call from HR stating that Rob C. has retired.
-The background makes everything seem as if something horrible is going on and you slowly slide down the wall.
+Flashback to John's office in which it is just him working and it is empty.
+The phone rings and John picks up a call from HR stating that Rob C. has retired.
+The background makes everything seem as if something horrible is going on and John slowly slides down the wall.

-You are at the bottom of the prison.
-You look with what seems to be the saddest eyes in history and then say to yourself:
+John is at the bottom of the prison.
+John looks with what seems to be the saddest eyes in history and then says to himself:

 "If everyone is dead what does it matter?"
 In which someone responds, it’s Rick, in a serious tone “We will not follow that path here!”